 Preparing for your appointmentBy Mayo Clinic staff

-If you're concerned about the appearance of your tongue, make an appointment with your doctor or dentist.
+If you're concerned about the appearance of your tongue, make an appointment with your dentist.

 Be prepared to answer the following questions: